jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 ## The test file

+Although the purpose of tests varies, the context is similar:

+1. I do something
+2. Something happens

+So test steps are (simplified) an action followed by consequence(s) - the consequence is how we verify is a test has passed or failed.

 Create a new file in 'tests' folder called `test.js`.
 When this code is run, it first fires up Chromes browser, then excecutes the actions in the script.

 As a start, this line will mean Chrome will run the automated tests without UI (good for speed). `headless` means no browser will be visible on screen. `disable-gpu` means disable graphics acceleration for Chrome.